5 - 7 Elm Street

 Tax records in 1910 assess the building at $6000 with 14490 square feet of land valued at $2150.
 Frances Flint is named as the owner of the property.

 When constructed the “Elm Block” was sheathed with natural cedar shingles, had double hung windows with divided lights of six over two.
 The bay windows had painted shutters and trim.
 With canvas awnings on the retail store windows the building mirrored many seaside resort hotels built in the popular Shingle Style of the period.
-The center entrance scroll pediment is original but the main entrance originally had double doors leading to the four apartments on the upper floors.
+The center entrance scroll pediment is original, but the main entrance originally had double doors leading to the four apartments on the upper floors.
 The store front entrances both flanked the apartment doors creating a symmetrical front facade.
-Number 7 was returned to its original look after the "Wonderland Theater" closed in 1913.
-Number 1 was later remodeled by the Yunggebauer family and the entrance moved to the center of the storefront.
+Number 7 was returned to its original look after the "Wonderland Theater", opened in 1909 and closed in 1913.
+Number 1 was later remodeled by the Yunggebauer family, and the entrance moved to the center of the storefront.

 William H. Welch was one of Andover’s frequently used plumbing contractors by residents, schools and businesses in the area.
 His business was located at 11 Barnard Street but Welch would become the first tenant in the Elm Block at #1 Elm Street.
 March 3, 1905 pg.1 AT – William H. Welch & Co. have hired the store on the south side of Flint’s new block on Elm street and will move their plumbing, gas, and steam-fitting establishment there.
 Mr. Welch is to have numerous improvements and alterations made before moving, and has planed to occupy it about April first.